FarronF/limerick-council-meetings/meetings/2016/09/19-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City & County Council - 18-07-16.md

 Councillor Ryan, it was agreed to suspend Standing Orders for a further 10 minutes to

-facilitate completion of the Agenda.---
+facilitate completion of the Agenda.
+---
 23

 15.